HMDOC/opensell-frontend/README.md

 # (Optional) The default port is 8080.
 SERVER_PORT=8080

-# The profile the application will use, by default it is dev.
+# The profile that the application uses by default is dev.
 ACTIVE_PROFILE=prod

 # The keystore.p12 password for HTTPS.